nikaAerox/alligator/README.md

 - **Postponed**

 The reminder will reappear when **Postponed** (1 minutes after for this project).
- If no action is taken for a while, the reminder may become **Missed** automatically.
-(1 minutes after for this project)
+ If no action is taken for a while, the reminder may become **Missed** automatically (1 minutes after for this project).

 ---